AVPN Philanthropy Fellowship

 VIRTUAL

-The module will look at governance: what it is, why it is important, why it can be challenging
+The two-part module will look at governance: what it is, why it is important, why it can be challenging and its importance for building trust, honing an organisation’s values and building strong collaboration.

 Join Academy